julot/sphinxcontrib-translation-assistant/README.rst

 0.1.1
 -----

-* Turn "----" into horizontal line.
+* Turn 4 or more soft hyphen (minus) character into horizontal line.
 * Fix ignored blank line.